JamesJackaman/StructurePreservingIterativeSolvers/README.md

 # Structure preserving iterative linear solvers

-**This repository is a suppliment to _“Preconditioned Krylov solvers for structure-preserving discretisations” by Jackaman and MacLachlan_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**
+**This repository is a suppliment to _[“Preconditioned Krylov solvers for structure-preserving discretisations”](https://doi.org/10.48550/arXiv.2212.05127)_, and contains a conservative GMRES implementation in addition to experiments for various constrained linear systems.**

 ## Installation